 Spring Break is a popular time to travel for both students and families as schools and universities let out for a week (sometimes two), and many offices give employees breaks for the Easter holidays.

 The best time to book international flights is generally three to six months out; if your travel dates aren’t flexible, it’s wise to plan even farther ahead.
 Prices tend to rise significantly in the last two weeks.
+Most US schools takes Spring Break between early March and mid-April, which means most years you should book by January at the latest.

 For most of Europe, Spring Break is called Easter Break and falls over Easter or Holy Week.
 Many European holidays center around Easter, which falls on April 21, 2019.